LTUC/amman-dotnet-401d2/Projects/ProjReqs.md

 		- At least 1 Interface
 	- Views
       - `.cshtml` pages
+	  - No scaffolding CRUD operations of the views.
 	  - You may use any CSS/JS front end technologies you wish, as long as they work well with all of the requirements.
 	- Controllers
       - At least 2 Controllers
+	  - No scaffolding or templating of controller with CRUD operations.
 2. Written in C#
 3. Clearly commented code
 	- Clearly document your code